Ellestial/100-days-of-code/r1-log.md

 **Today's Progress**: Continued reading You Don't Know JS: Scope & Closures - Chapter 3.
 Completed FreeCodeCamp Basic Algorithms Finders Keepers and Confirm the Ending

 **Thoughts**: I learned about function expressions vs declarations, IIFE, how scope works with IIFE, and that it's helpful to name IIFEs (and all inline functions).
 I completed one algorithm challenge I had not been able to complete before.
 I attribute my reading of You Don't Know JS to my success, since I learned about being able to call functions with nested arguments.

+## Day 83: May 30, 2019

+Notes
+Function declarations are similar to variable declarations -- must begin with the word "function" or "var" and are saved for later.
+They are also hoisted.
+ * Ex: function test() { console.log('hi'); }; // later called with test()
+ * Ex: var a = 24; // later called with a

+IIFE can be organized two ways -- where the function to execute is given first OR is given second (after invocation and parameters to pass to it)
+ * (function test(a) {
+    var b = 4;
+    console.log(b * a);
+   })(2)
+ * (function test(arg1) {
+    console.log(arg1(2));
+   })(function executeFunc(a) {
+    var b = 4;
+    return b * a;
+   })

+Blocks as Scopes
+ * When using for loops, the variable defined actually scopes itself to the enclosing scope (function or global) even though this is usually not our intent.
+ * All variables declared with var always belong to the enclosing scope.
+ * Developers may prefer to cehck themselves against accidentally reusing variables outside their intended purpose, such as by being issued an error about an unknown variable if you try to use it in the wrong place.
+This helps ensure variables are not reused in confusing or hard-to-maintain ways
+ * Types of block scoping that are found beneath the surface of JS
+   * with: while frowned upon, it is an example of a form of block scope, since the scope that is created from the object only exists for the lifetime of that with statement
+   * try/catch: catch clause is scoped to catch block, though if you have multiple try/catch in the same block, linters will complain if the catch clauses are named the same, even though they are safely block scoped
+    * Ex: try {
+      somethingFails();
+      } catch(err) {
+        console.log(err);
+      }
+      console.log(err); // ReferenceError: `err`
+   * let: attaches the variable declaration to the scope of whatever block (commonly a { .. } pair) it's contained in